WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 **Without knowledge of the password, you CAN NOT spend your bitcoin!!**
 Make sure that you properly back up and write down this password.
 Please also read and agree to the terms and conditions, the privacy policy and the legal issues.
-Now You can continue with clicking `Generage`.
+Now You can continue with clicking `Generate`.

 ![](/WalletManagerGenerateWallet.png)